zachvalenta/zjayv/content/blog/impact-of-ai-on-software-dev.md

 ---

+> I believe the next year will show that the role of the traditional software engineer is dead.
+If you got into this career because you love writing lines of code, I have some bad news for you: it’s over.
+The machines will be writing most of the code from here on out.
+Although there is some artisanal stuff that will remain in the realm of hand written code, it will be deeply in the minority of what gets produced. https://registerspill.thorstenball.com/p/joy-and-curiosity-63
 > 90% of my skills just went to zero dollars and 10% of my skills just went up 1000x. - Kent Beck https://simonwillison.net/2025/Jun/22/kent-beck/
 * https://news.ycombinator.com/item?id=42336553
 * ADRs / Stack Overflow won https://harper.blog/2025/04/17/an-llm-codegen-heros-journey/ https://registerspill.thorstenball.com/p/joy-and-curiosity-36 https://mathstodon.xyz/@tao/110601051375142142